-(ii) a disciplinary breach providing reasonable grounds for terminating the person's services, if the person is or were the holder of an appointment.
-(2) Corrupt conduct also means conduct of a person, regardless of whether the person holds or held an appointment, that- (a) impairs, or could impair, public confidence in public administration; and (b) involves, or could involve, any of the following- (i) collusive tendering; (ii) fraud relating to an application for a licence, permit or other authority under an Act with a purpose or object of any of the following (however described)- (A) protecting health or safety of persons; (B) protecting the environment; (C) protecting or managing the use of the State's natural, cultural, mining or energy resources; (iii) dishonestly obtaining, or helping someone to dishonestly obtain, a benefit from the payment or application of public funds or the disposition of State assets; (iv) evading a State tax, levy or duty or otherwise fraudulently causing a loss of State revenue; (v) fraudulently obtaining or retaining an appointment; and (c) would, if proved, be- (i) a criminal offence; or (ii) a disciplinary breach providing reasonable grounds for terminating the person's services, if the person is or were the holder of an appointment.
-Detriment includes - (a) personal injury or prejudice to safety; and (b) property damage or loss; and (c) intimidation or harassment; and (d) adverse discrimination, disadvantage or adverse treatment about career, profession, employment, trade or business; and (e) financial loss; and (f) damage to reputation, including, for example, personal, professional or business reputation.
-Disability As defined in section 11 of the Disability Services Act 2006 , for the purposes of this procedure: (1) A disability is a person's condition that- (a) is attributable to- (i) an intellectual, psychiatric, cognitive, neurological, sensory or physical impairment; or (ii) a combination of impairments mentioned in subparagraph (i); and (b) results in- (i) a substantial reduction of the person's capacity for communication, social interaction, learning, mobility or self care or management; and (ii) the person needing support.
-(2) For subsection (1), the impairment may result from an acquired brain injury.
-(3) The disability must be permanent or likely to be permanent.
-(4) The disability may be, but need not be, of a chronic episodic nature.
-Discloser A person who makes a disclosure in accordance with the Public Interest Disclosure Act 2010.
-Employee of an entity, includes a person engaged by the entity under a contract of service.
+(1) - conduct means conduct of a person, regardless of whether the person held an appointment, that- adv ersely affects, or could adversely affect, directly or indirectly, the formance of functions or the exercise of powers of- (i) a unit of public administration; or (ii) a person holding an appointment; and (b) ults, or could result, directly or indirectly, in the performance of functions he exercise of powers mentioned in paragraph (a) in a way that- (i) is not honest or is not impartial; or (ii) involves a breach of the trust placed in a person holding an appointment, either knowingly or recklessly; or (iii) involves a misuse of information or material acquired in or in connection with the performance of functions or the exercise of powers of a person holding an appointment; and (C) wol ıld, if proved, be- (i) a criminal offence; or (ii) a disciplinary breach providing reasonable grounds for terminating the person's services, if the person is or were the holder of an appointment.
+(2) conduct also means conduct of a person, regardless of whether the olds or held an appointment, that- (a) imp airs, or could impair, public confidence in public administration; and (b) invo olves, or could involve, any of the following- (i) collusive tendering; (ii) fraud relating to an application for a licence, permit or other authority under an Act with a purpose or object of any of the following (however described)- (A) protecting health or safety of persons; (B) protecting the environment; (C) protecting or managing the use of the State's natural, cultural, mining or energy resources; (iii) dishonestly obtaining, or helping someone to dishonestly obtain, a benefit from the payment or application of public funds or the disposition of State assets; (iv) evading a State tax, levy or duty or otherwise fraudulently causing a loss of State revenue; (v) fraudulently obtaining or retaining an appointment; and (C) wol ıld, if proved, be- (i) a criminal offence; or (ii) a disciplinary breach providing reasonable grounds for terminating the person's services, if the person is or were the holder of an appointment.
+Detriment Incl udes (a) injury or prejudice to safety; and (b) • damage or loss; and (c) - ion or harassment; and (d) adv erse discrimination, disadvantage or adverse treatment about career, on, employment, trade or business; and

-14 | P a g e
+15 | P a g e